jrviz/Zehnder-Q-ESPHome/README.md

 # Zehnder-Q-ESPHome
-Customisation and instructions for Home Assistant ESPHome project created by @yoziru which provides an integration with Zehnder Q-series MVHR units.
+Customisation and instructions for Home Assistant ESPHome project created by @yoziru which provides an integration with Zehnder Q-series MVHR units without needing a Zehnder Comfoconnect interface unit.

 These instructions explain how I added an ESPHome monitor/controller into my Zehnder Comfoair Q-series MVHR unit.
 It is entirely based on the project by @yoziru at [yoziru project](https://github.com/yoziru/esphome-zehnder-comfoair/tree/main)